gofore/aws-training/docs/01-introduction-to-aws/slides.md

 ## Things that we did right

+- Using IAM user accounts instead of sharing the root account
 - Using IAM roles on the instances
 - Load-balancing, auto-scaling and elasticity
 - Loose coupling with SQS and ELB